tldr-pages/tldr/pages/linux/qmrestore.md

 `qmrestore {{path/to/vzdump-qemu-100-2022_10_07-09_10_10.vma.lzo}} {{100}} --force true`

-- Restore virtual machine from given backup file on a specific [storage]:
+- Restore the virtual machine from a given backup file on specific storage:

 `qmrestore {{path/to/vzdump-qemu-100-2022_10_07-09_10_10.vma.lzo}} {{100}} --storage {{local}}`